baoduy/hbd.astro-paper/src/content/blog/Optimising NET Core with Multi-Platform Docker.md

 as well as the removal of all unused methods present within the library, consequently yielding a more compact application.

-Let's evaluate the Dockerfile delineated below, _The comments have been added on top of all changed lines_:
+Let's evaluate the Dockerfile delineated below, _The comments have been added on top of all changed lines_.

+Please note that,
+the `PublishTrimmed` and `PublishSingleFile` are experimental feature and may not compatible with all applications.
+So verify the applications carefully before moving to the Production environment.

 ```ps
 # 1. Changes this image from 'aspnet:7.0-alpine' to 'runtime-deps:7.0-alpine'